JeffersonLab/evio/README.md

     2. make install

 The first option explicitly sets the installation directory.
 The second option installs in the directory given in the CODA environmental variable.
+If neither are defined, an error is given.
+The libraries and executables are placed into the build/lib and build/bin subdirectories.
+When doing an install, they are also placed into the <install dir>/<arch>/lib and bin subdirectories (eg. Darwin-x86_64/lib).
 If cmake was run previously, remove the CMakeCache.txt file so new values are generated and used.

 To uninstall simply do: